Ruben Habito, from the MKZC in Texas, offers up some talks and teishos. Habito is from the Yasutani lineage.

 A talk by Harada encouraging students to practice hard.

-John Tarrant: You can find a collection of John Tarrant's talks here.
+John Tarrant: You can find a biography of John here.
+A collection of articles by Tarrant and others is here.

 Working With Koans : John discusses a number of koans and how to work with koans generally.
 Here he talks about the koan Mu

-Kankan Roshi: director of Cold Mountain Sangha at Rutgers University in New Brunswick, New Jersey.
+Kankan Roshi: director of Cold Mountain Sangha in New Brunswick, New Jersey.
 This site has an extensive collection of Kankan's talks, most as MP3's.

 Vladimir K.: On Thoughts in Zazen Everyone is plagued by the constant arising of thoughts during zazen.
 Here are a few ideas that may help.